 Latest

 Java reaches the next long-term-support version v25 in September 2025 and that warrants an exploration of its modern features.
 Despite the availability of newer technologies and languages like Kotlin, Scala, Clojure, and others like Go and Rust, Java still dominates many large codebases and sits 4th on the TIOBE index of programming languages.
 Rumors of the death of Java may be unfounded.
-What better way to discover and explore what’s new in a hands-on way than to over-engineer and overcomplicate the age-old game of tic-tac-toe!
+What better way to discover and explore what’s new in a hands-on way than to over-engineer and overcomplicate the age-old game of tic-tac-toe (Over-Bytes)

 Exploring intelligent AI in Tic-Tac-Toe with Minimax, MaxN, Paranoid, Alpha-Beta, and Monte Carlo Tree Search.